janpio/documentation/content/en/tracing/profiling/getting_started.md

 1. If you are already using Datadog, upgrade your agent to version [7.20.2][2] or [6.20.2][2].

-2. Download `dd-java-agent.jar`, which contains the Java Agent class files, and add the `dd-trace-java` version to your `pom.xml` or equivalent:
+2. Download `dd-java-agent.jar`, which contains the Java Agent class files:

     ```shell
     wget -O dd-java-agent.jar 'https://repository.sonatype.org/service/local/artifact/maven/redirect?r=central-proxy&g=com.datadoghq&a=dd-java-agent&v=LATEST'